Interoperable-data/ERA-Ontology-3.1.0/README.md

 This is the ERA Vocabulary update taking into account the EVR (5.0.0) and ERATV (5.1.0) specifications as defined in the relevant legislation and guides.

-The previous version of the ERA ontology is [here](https://data-interop.era.europa.eu/era-vocabulary/).
+The current version of the ERA ontology is [here](https://data-interop.era.europa.eu/era-vocabulary/).

 ## Documentation